Notifications from Aflac

 Voluntary Whole Life Insurance

 The main difference between the two is that voluntary whole life insurance will last the entire life of the employee.
-Whole life insurance plans can also give employees access to the cash value.
-This feature accumulates over time in a tax-free savings account.1
+Whole life insurance plans can also help give employees access to the cash value.
+This feature accumulates over time.1

 Voluntary Term Life Insurance